Sunny-Hack/Seek-CAD/README.md

-# Seek-CAD (ICLR 2026)
-Official dataset for the paper "Seek-CAD: A Self-refined Generative Modeling for 3D Parametric CAD Using Local Inference via DeepSeek
+# Seek-CAD : A Self-refined Generative Modeling for 3D Parametric CAD Using Local Inference via DeepSeek (ICLR 2026)